Simounet/Diaspora-Share-Button/README.md

 Copy this folder wherever you want on your tree folder site installation but it must be accessible by your pages.
 Add the following code where you wanna place the button:
 > <code>&lt;script type="text/javascript" src="widget.js">&lt;/script></code>
-Use the index.html as an exemple.
+> Use the index.html as an exemple.
+The src must specify the full path URL to the widget.

 # Localization<br>
-You can handle localization adding a lang argument in the previous src attribute like this:
+You can handle localization adding a lang argument (only 'en' and 'fr' are supported by now) in the previous src attribute like this:
 > <code>&lt;script type="text/javascript" src="widget.js?lang=fr">&lt;/script></code><br>